Capital Credit FAQs

 How are capital credits calculated?

-The amount of capital credits you earn in a given year is based upon the amount of capital you contribute to the association through payment of your monthly bills.
-The more electric service you buy, the greater your capital credits account- although the percentage will remain the same.
+The amount of capital credits you earn in a given year is based upon the amount of patronage you contribute to Dakota Valley through payment of your monthly bills.
+The more electric service you buy, the greater your capital credit balance.
 The sum of your monthly bills for a year is multiplied by a percentage to determine your capital credits.
+The percentage of your total payment that is allocated as capital credits varies from year to year depending upon the success of the cooperative.
+Capital credits are only allocated for a year in which Dakota Valley Electric Cooperative earns margins.

 Are capital credits taxable?

 This is a question that the cooperative can not answer.
-In some cases they are taxable and in some cases they are not.
 Whether they are taxable or not depends on how you accounted for them previously.
 To answer this question you should seek the advice of a tax expert.

 Do I have to be a customer for an entire year to earn capital credits?